 - University of Tennessee at Martin, Bethel University, Dyersburg State Community College, Jackson State Community College, Middle Tennessee State University, TCAT (Tennessee College of Applied Technology)

-Download Obion County School System (pdf format)
+Download Obion County School System (png file)

 Download Map of Post-secondary Education Centers within 30 miles of Obion County (pdf format)